 Although some say it is possible to reach the top and descend in one day, but that is a really exhausting climb even for experienced hikers/climbers in a good shape, and you wouldn’t have much time to enjoy the view either.

 As the summit is a popular activity among local Costa Ricans also, often the permits are all reserved weeks in advance, and if you didn’t get yours before arriving, you could only rely on eventual cancellations.
 As permits are issued here in San Gerardo de Rivas, it is also quite difficult to obtain one remotely especially if you are not in the country, but you could try to get one with the help of a local agent or the hotel you are staying with.

-I personally couldn’t get a permit, as they were all booked weeks ahead, and there were no cancellations either.
-Nevertheless, I had a great time in San Gerardo!
+I personally couldn’t get a permit, as it was all booked weeks ahead.
+Nevertheless, I had a great time in this tropical paradise!